urho3d/SLikeNet/readme.txt

 Kevin Jenkins / Jenkins Software LLC, got acquired by Oculus VR, LLC. and was put under an open source license.
 Initially the developers thought about mainly becoming an active member of the community.
-However, it turned out that since GitHubÂ® wasn't opened up, no organized community established itself and the idea of the development of RakNet being taken over by the community didn't come true.
+However, it turned out that since GitHub® wasn't opened up, no organized community established itself and the idea of the development of RakNet being taken over by the community didn't come true.
 While there were quite a few talented developers who provided patches on